romaincapelle/OverVue/docs/javascript/README.md

 # A JavaScript Overview

 This section covers some core JavaScript needed for Vue Developers, but also things you may have forgotten, and overall just a quick access to JavaScript snippets you might need while building a Vue.js app.
-I won't be focusing on DOM manipulation as Vue.js should be do the heavy lifting there.

 ## Learning JavaScript